Year 5

 Science

-This term in Science, we’ll be exploring two exciting topics: Forces and Properties of Materials.
+This term in Science, we will be exploring two exciting topics: Living Things and Their Habitats and Animals, Including Humans.

 RE